kuhnbt7/cs22_notes/week11_heaps_and_priority_queues.md

 - its parent is in a[(i-1) / 2] (using integer division)

 ### Heaps
-A heap is a cmplete binary tree where every interior node is greater than or equal to its children.
+A heap is a complete binary tree where every interior node is greater than or equal to its children.

 The largest value is always at the root.
 The smallest value is always in one of the leaf nodes.